-Corrosion damage caused by stray electrical currents (on-shore power connections, nearby boats, submerged metal) is not covered by this corrosion warranty and should be protected against by the use of a corrosion protection system, such as the Mercury Precision Parts or Quicksilver MerCathode system and/or Galvanic Isolator.
+Corrosion damage caused by stray electrical currents (on-shore power connections, nearby boats, submerged metal) is not covered by this corrosion warranty and should be protected against by the use of a corrosion protection system, such as the Mercury Precision Parts or Quicksilver MerCathode system and/ or Galvanic Isolator.
 Corrosion damage caused by improper application of copper base anti-fouling paints is also not covered by this limited warranty.
 If anti-fouling protection is required, Tri-Butyl-Tin-Adipate (TBTA) base anti-fouling paints are recommended on Outboard and MerCruiser boating applications.
 In areas where TBTA base paints are prohibited by law, copper base paints can be used on the hull and transom.
 Do not apply paint to the outboard or MerCruiser product.
 In addition, care must be taken to avoid an electrical interconnection between the warranted product and the paint.
+For MerCruiser product, an unpainted gap of at least 38 mm (1.5 in.) should be left around the transom assembly.
 Refer to the Operation and Maintenance Manual for additional details.

-For additional information regarding events and circumstances covered by this warranty, and those that are not, refer to the Warranty Coverage section of the Operation and Maintenance Manual, incorporated by reference into this warranty.
+For additional information regarding events and circumstances covered by this warranty, and those that are not, see the Warranty Coverage section of the Operation and Maintenance Manual, incorporated by reference into this warranty.

-DISCLAIMERS AND LIMITATIONS: THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE EXPRESSLY DISCLAIMED.
+DISCLAIMERS AND LIMITATIONS:

+THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE EXPRESSLY DISCLAIMED.
 TO THE EXTENT THAT THEY CANNOT BE DISCLAIMED, THE IMPLIED WARRANTIES ARE LIMITED IN DURATION TO THE LIFE OF THE EXPRESS WARRANTY.
 INCIDENTAL AND CONSEQUENTIAL DAMAGES ARE EXCLUDED FROM COVERAGE UNDER THIS WARRANTY.
-SOME STATES/COUNTRIES DO NOT ALLOW FOR THE DISCLAIMERS, LIMITATIONS AND EXCLUSIONS IDENTIFIED ABOVE, AS A RESULT, THEY MAY NOT APPLY TO YOU.
-THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS, AND YOU MAY ALSO HAVE OTHER LEGAL RIGHTS, WHICH VARY FROM STATE TO STATE AND COUNTRY TO COUNTRY.
+SOME STATES/ COUNTRIES DO NOT ALLOW FOR THE DISCLAIMERS, LIMITATIONS AND EXCLUSIONS IDENTIFIED ABOVE, AS A RESULT, THEY MAY NOT APPLY TO YOU.
+THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS, AND YOU MAY ALSO HAVE OTHER LEGAL RIGHTS WHICH VARY FROM STATE TO STATE AND COUNTRY TO COUNTRY.

-Warranty Coverage and Exclusions for Mercury Racing Outboard and Sterndrive Products
+Warranty Coverage and Exclusions for Mercury Racing Outboard Products

 The purpose of this section is to help eliminate some of the more common misunderstandings regarding warranty coverage.
 The following information explains some of the types of services that are not covered by warranty.
-The provisions set forth following have been incorporated by reference into the Mercury Racing Division Three Year Limited Warranty Against Corrosion Failure, the Mercury Racing Division 90 Day and One Year Limited Warranties.
+The provisions set forth following have been incorporated by reference into the Mercury Racing Division Three Year Limited Warranty Against Corrosion Failure, the Mercury Racing Division One and Two Year Limited Warranties.